Neighborhoods in Saint Paul, Minnesota: District 16 - Summit Hill

 Summit Hill is bounded by Summit Avenue and Ramsey St. on the north, Interstate 35E on the south and east, and Ayd Mill Road on the west.
 One of St. Paul's oldest and most popular neighborhoods, Summit Hill is a regional and local treasure of history, architecture, distinctive pedestrian-oriented shopping and dining experiences, and strong community connections.
 In the 1880s and 1890s the Crocus Hill and Grand Hill neighborhoods, two residential sections of Summit Hill, became fashionable locations for wealthy families.
 At that time, many earlier Summit Avenue constructions were renovated or razed to make way for more fashionable, or what were thought to be architecturally significant, houses.
 Early railroad and lumber barons built on Summit Avenue and in the adjacent areas, with families such as the Burbanks and Weyerhaeusers leading local social life.

 Summit Avenue was originally conceived as a broad, Gilded Age showcase street, and is lined with mansions named after notable Saint Paul figures, such as railroad tycoon James J. Hill.
 With its vistas of downtown and the Mississippi River, Summit Avenue is thought to be one of the longest stretches of preserved Victorian mansions in North America.
 It has been home to artists such as F. Scott Fitzgerald and his wife Zelda, Sinclair Lewis, August Wilson, and Garrison Keillor.
 More notorious residents have included 1930s-era gangsters such as John Dillinger and members of the Barker-Karpis Gang.

 District 17 - Downtown

-Downtown Saint Paul is home to Xcel Energy Center (home of the Minnesota Wild), Cray Plaza across from Mears Park, and Wells Fargo Place.
+Downtown Saint Paul is home to Grand Casino Arena (home of the Minnesota Wild), Cray Plaza across from Mears Park, and Wells Fargo Place.
 Downtown hosts several parks, most notably Rice Park, one of the oldest parks in the country.
 The street life has been improving in some areas of downtown, including Mears Park bars and restaurants and along Wabasha and St. Peter Streets, where a small collection of restaurants has developed.
 The extensive skyway system connecting most of the office buildings has contributed to the removal of foot traffic from the streets.